 I found it online, but after extensive online searching could only learn the seal was used “in the 1940s,” so I popped it onto Facebook and asked readers if anyone knew more about it.

-Sure enough, within an hour reader John in Pennsylvania popped back with a link* to a historical report about Burbank, and from that I learned that the seal was created by the Walt Disney Studios, which are also headquartered in Burbank, just down the street from the hospital where I was born.
-It was adopted in 1946 and was apparently used until 1978, so I was “born under” that gorgeous art deco seal.
+Sure enough, within an hour reader John in Pennsylvania popped back with a link* to a historical report about Burbank, and from that I learned that the city seal was created by the Walt Disney Studios, which are also headquartered in Burbank, just down the street from the hospital where I was born.
+It was adopted in 1946 and apparently used until 1978, so I was “born under” that gorgeous art deco seal.
 (But I sure don’t remember it.)

 At least, my home town was cool when I was born there: their present-day seal (below) is nowhere near as arty.
 Both designs, at least, soundly beat the original seal from 1911: that featured a …misshapen cantaloupe.
 Really.
 But that’s OK: that was long before cities had really discovered branding!